juniorkrvl/vuex-reactive-persist/README.md

 # vuex-reactive-persist

-Persist [Vuex](http://vuex.vuejs.org/) state with [localStorage](https://developer.mozilla.org/nl/docs/Web/API/Window/localStorage) with observe and react for changes feature.
+Persist [Vuex](http://vuex.vuejs.org/) state with [localStorage](https://developer.mozilla.org/nl/docs/Web/API/Window/localStorage) and observe changes from outside the current vue instance.

+This module is helpful in case you want pass your changed state across multiple open tabs.

-> It took some inspiration from [vuex-persistedstate](https://github.com/robinvdvleuten/vuex-persistedstate)
+> It has some inspiration from [vuex-persistedstate](https://github.com/robinvdvleuten/vuex-persistedstate)

 ## Requirements